Kriz01/smart-hawk-eye-system/README.md

 followed by verifying with database.
 Then the user of the vehicle is verified using fingerprint biometric authentication in order to provide additional security.
 </br>
-## Output of the Application is given below
+## Output of this Application is given below

 ### Registered vehicle
 <br/>